hipe/tmx/human/doc/issues/043-contextualization.md

 depending on things like how the client uses it and intrinsic characteristics of the modality, however, it may be normal for a constructed session to handle only one emission.

+(that is, it may be that the client decides that it wants to build the whole contextualization "from scratch" at the point of expression rather than use the dup-mutate pattern.)